oracle-livelabs/sprints/data-management/sprint-ogg-emp-enable-log-events/sprint-ogg-emp-enable-log-events.md

     ![Click OK to complete.](./images/click-ok-to-complete.png " ")

-    The Log Event metric has been enabled:
+    The Log Event metric has been enabled.

     ![Log Event metric is now enabled - Confirmation shown.](./images/log-event-enabled-ok.png " ")